mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 the server's authenticity.
 Please see [the client section on building for production](../../Artifacts/Building-for-production) for a description on how to provision new device disk images with the new certificates.

 !!!
-The keys of the Mender Client itself are automatically generated the first time the Mender Client runs.
-We do not yet cover rotation of the the Mender Client keys in live installations in this document.
+The key of the Mender Client itself is automatically generated and stored at `/var/lib/mender/mender-agent.pem` the first time the Mender Client runs.
+We do not yet cover rotation of Mender Client keys in live installations in this document.